Laboratory mouse: C57BL/6

 C57BL/6 mice have a dark brown, nearly black coat.
 They are more sensitive to noise and odours and are more likely to bite than the more docile laboratory strains such as BALB/c.

-Group-housed C57BL/6 mice (and other strains) display barbering behaviour, in which the dominant mouse in a cage selectively removes hair from its subordinate cage mates.
+Group-housed C57BL/6 mice (and other strains) display barbering behaviour, which used to be seen as a sign of dominance.
+However, it is now known that this is more of a stereotypical behaviour triggered by stress, comparable to trichotillomania in humans or feather plucking in parrots.
 Mice that have been barbered extensively can have large bald patches on their bodies, commonly around the head, snout, and shoulders, although barbering may appear anywhere on the body.
+Also self-barbering can occur.
 Both hair and vibrissae may be removed.
 Barbering is more frequently seen in female mice; male mice are more likely to display dominance through fighting.

 C57BL/6 has several unusual characteristics which make it useful for some research studies but inappropriate for others: It is unusually sensitive to pain and to cold, and analgesic medications are less effective in this strain.
 Unlike most laboratory mouse strains, the C57BL/6 drinks alcoholic beverages voluntarily.
 It is more susceptible than average to morphine addiction, atherosclerosis, and age-related hearing loss.
 When compared directly to BALB/c mice, C57BL/6 mice also express both a robust response to social rewards and empathy.